 Archexin is a potential best-in-class, potent inhibitor of the protein kinase phosphorylated Akt-1, which is over expressed in cancer cells and which we believe plays a critical role in cancer cell proliferation, survival, angiogenesis, metastasis and drug resistance.
-Archexin has received "orphan drug" designation from the FDA, for renal cell carcinoma, ("RCC"), glioblastoma, ovarian cancer, stomach cancer and pancreatic cancer.
+Archexin has received "orphan drug" designation from the FDA, for RCC, glioblastoma, ovarian cancer, stomach cancer and pancreatic cancer.
 That designation provides tax incentives for clinical research and a waiver of user fees.
-In addition, a drug that is approved for its orphan-designated use receives seven years of exclusivity after approval, during which the FDA generally cannot approve another product with the same active moiety for the same indication.
+In addition, a drug that is approved for its orphandesignated use receives seven years of exclusivity after approval, during which the FDA generally cannot approve another product with the same active moiety for the same indication.